 What’s the difference between PS, KW and BHP?

-PS, KW, and BHP are all units of power used to gauge how quickly a task is completed or energy is transferred.
-However, they are commonly used in different regions and contexts.
-Here’s the difference between them:
+PS, KW, and BHP are units of power used to measure energy transfer or how quickly a task is done.
+Here’s how they differ:

 What BHP is my car?